Skip to main content

 Tip: Unless you pin the Control Dock to the screen, it will slide up into the margin while you record.
 To make the unpinned Control Dock reappear, point the mouse cursor at the top of the screen.

-Recording – Windows 10 Camera App
+Recording with the Windows Camera app

 1. App settings:

-• Search for “Camera” in Windows Search
+• Search for “Camera” in Windows Search.

-• Select “Camera App”
+• Select “Camera app”.

-• Make sure that the video quality is set to 1080p 30fps in settings
+• Make sure that the video quality is set to 1080p 30fps in settings.

-2. Getting ready: On the main navigation, click on the “Take Video” button.
+2. Getting ready: On the main navigation, click on the “Take video” button.
 It may be defaulted to pictures.
 Set up your shot and center your face within the frame.
 Make sure you have good lighting, be careful of reflection in your glasses.
-Click the “Take Video” button again to record.
+Click the “Take video” button again to record.
 Rename file and upload.

-SESSIONCODE_SpeakerName_CAM.filetype or
+SESSIONCODE_SpeakerName_CAM.filetype

 EVENTNAME_SpeakerName_MMDD.filetype